 More information: DiVA

 Open Access refers to the free availability of research results online.
-There are three different routes to Open Access: golden, hybrid and green or parallel publishing in DiVA.
+There are three different routes to Open Access: golden, hybrid, and green open access/parallel publishing in DiVA.
 Increasingly, research funding institutions require that research results be made freely accessible.
-Dalarna University recommends that doctoral students and researchers publish via Open Access: to support this, the University provides funding.
+Dalarna University recommends that doctoral students and researchers publish via Open Access: to support this goal, the university provides funding.

 More information: Open Access